dkosmari/System-Font-Replacer/README.md

 ## "Use custom fonts only for Wii U Menu"

 If you disable this option, the font will show up in any other software that requests the system font.
-Some of them may crash, or might not render properly because the characters have different sizes than the original font.
+Some of them may crash, or might not render properly.
 To avoid surprises, leave this option enabled ("*yes*"), so only the Wii U Menu is affected by the custom font.
 If you trust your custom font to not crash the on-screen keyboard, the System Settings, the Friends List, etc, you can disable this option ("*no*").

 ## Helper App